bdlucas1/3d-casting/MAKING.md

-  PrusaSlicer doesn't have a generic PVA profile so I started with PrimaSelect PVA+, turned fan on to help with curled overhangs, and bumped temp by 10 °C to compensate.
+  PrusaSlicer doesn't have a generic PVA profile so I started with PrimaSelect PVA+, turned fan on to help with curled overhangs, and bumped temp by 15 °C to compensate and to help with adhesion.

     * "PrimaSelect PVA+" profile
     * Cooling: keep fan always on
-    * Temperature: bump by 10 °C to 210 °C for all layers
+    * Temperature: bump by 15 °C to 215 °C for all layers

 * Print Settings, Support material